Build-Week-Dev-Desk-1/Backend/README.md

 # Backend

-# `Dev Desk` Table
+# `Dev Desk Backend API`

 # `Users` Table
 - Register and Log in user
-- Ability to determine user as admin with boolean true false
+- Ability to determine user as admin(helper) or student with boolean true || false
-- Obtain list of users and user by id
+- Get list of users and user by id
 - Update users by id
 - Delete users by id